facebook

 How can this be!?

-I know this will leave some with questions.
+I know this will leave some born-again Christians with questions.
 How can you be a Christian and a Democrat?
 What about this issue or that issue?
-In the future, I will try to write essays answering those questions.
+In the future, I hope to write essays answering those questions.
 I had someone on Facebook send me a message which included:

 I grew up in a typical republican southern baptist democrat demeaning family.
 And I’ve not spoken with many evangelical democrats.
 So I’m curious about what exactly are your democratic views.

-I told this person that I was actually going to write about this and this post is the beginning of that process.
-But, he isn’t the only person.
-I’ve had people ask me about specific issues such as how could I support Bernie Sanders (or really any Democrat) considering his stance on abortion.
-For some, it is the bearded woman syndrome and they just want to look at what to them is strange and bizarre.
-But, I think most, genuinely want to understand how a Liberal Democratic perspective is at all consistent with my faith.
+This post is the beginning of the process of answering that question.
+But he isn’t the only person.
+I’ve had people ask me about specific issues.
+For example, how could I support progressive candidates like Bernie Sanders (or anyone on the left side of the political spectrum) considering his stance on abortion rights?
+For some, it is the bearded woman syndrome, and they just want to look at what, to them, is strange and bizarre.
+I think most, though, genuinely want to understand how Liberal Democratic politics is at all consistent with my religious beliefs.

 Honestly, as an artist and art historian it is a bit nerve-racking to put my faith “out there” for the public to see.
 Religion and contemporary art have a very uncomfortable relationship, sometimes with good reason (from both sides).
 Finally though, I conceded that transparency is one of my core values and as such this blog seeks to be transparent.

 Something very similar can be said about evangelicalism and the Democratic party.
-They have a very uncomfortable relationship; but, transparency, one could say authenticity or vulnerability, is a core value of mine.
+They have a very uncomfortable relationship, but transparency, one could say authenticity or vulnerability, is a core value of mine.
 This is what I am.
 This is what I believe.
-And, I will, in future posts, try to explain why I believe the way I do.
+And I will, in future essays, try to explain why I believe the way I do.
 For some, I am a curiosity, for some an embarrassment, for some a danger.
-But for others, maybe I can be a light, someone who has questions and seeks answers and follows where those answers lead even if it is not within the traditional evangelical package.
+But for others, maybe I can be a light who has questions, seeks answers, and follows where those answers lead, even if it is not within the traditional evangelical package.

 Seek Truth

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today or can be easily updated.
-This piece was first published on October 7, 2015, and has been lightly edited and updated.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are either still relevant today or can be easily updated.
+It was first published on October 7, 2015, and has been lightly edited and updated.

 About Post Author